aspeakman/SolisControl/README.md

       battery_max_current: 74 # in amps (eg 2 * Pylontech US3000C with Recommend Charge Current of 37A each)
       # Also see https://www.youtube.com/watch?v=h1A80cSOrhA to view battery Dis/Charging Current Limits
       inverter_max_current: 62.5 # in amps - see inverter datasheet specs for 'Max. charge / discharge current'  (eg 62.5A or 100A)
-      charge_period: # Cheap period when energy can be imported from the grid at low rates
+      charge_period: # First period when energy can be imported from the grid at low rates
         start: "02:05"
         end: "04:55"
         current: 50 # charge current setting in amps
         sync: 'random' # if 'start', charging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
+        kwh_after: 12.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) after this period
+        # zero means activity will be actively turned off each day (a negative number will disable any action)
+        # can also be the id of an entity which defines this value eg a helper = 'input_number.morning_reserve'
+      charge_period2: # 2nd period when energy can be imported from the grid eg top up to avoid importing during peak period
+        start: "14:30"
+        end: "15:30"
+        current: 50 # charge current setting in amps
+        sync: 'start' # if 'start', charging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
+        kwh_after: 6.0 # target kWh level (solar predicted + battery stored) after 2nd charge period
-      discharge_period: # Peak period when energy can be exported to the grid at high rates
+      discharge_period: # First period when energy can be exported to the grid at high rates
         start: "16:05" # set both to "00:00" if no discharging
         end: "18:55" # set both to "00:00" if no discharging
         current: 50 # discharge current setting in amps
         sync: 'random' # if 'start', discharging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
+        kwh_after: 5.0 # ideal target kWh level for rest of the day (solar predicted + battery reserve) after this period
+        # zero means activity will be actively turned off each day (a negative number will disable any action)
+        # can also be the id of an entity which defines this value eg a helper = 'input_number.evening_reserve'
       #Uncomment these lines if you have an S3 data logger that occasionally disconnects - checks access and if necessart restarts the logger
       #s3_username: !secret solis_s3_username
       #s3_password: !secret solis_s3_password